For all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.

 “I will worship toward Your holy temple, and praise Your name for Your lovingkindness and Your truth; for You have magnified Your word above all Your name” (Psalms 138:2, NKJV).

 The name of the Lord is all-powerful.
 At the name of Jesus, every knee will bow and every tongue shall confess He is Lord (Philippians 2:10-11).
-If God’s name is the name above all names and His Word is greater than His name, this gives us great assurance that the Word of God is absolutely true and the promises He has made are guaranteed (Psalms 19:7-13).
+If God’s name is the name above all names and His Word is magnified above His name, this gives us great assurance that the Word of God is absolutely true and the promises He has made are guaranteed (Psalms 19:7-13).

-In 2 Corinthians 1:20, Paul spoke about the faithfulness of God’s promises because he had told the Corinthians he was coming back to see them, and he hadn’t yet returned.
-Paul didn’t want the Corinthians to believe that he didn’t keep his word.
+In 2 Corinthians 1:20, Paul spoke about the faithfulness of God’s promises because he had told the Corinthians he was coming back to see them and he hadn’t yet returned.
+Paul didn’t want them to believe he didn’t keep his word.
 If the validity of Paul’s personal word was questionable, then what he had shared with them about Christ would also be questionable.
 Paul told the Corinthians that his word was as good as the Gospel he had preached to them.
-Whether we like it or not, people judge what we say by our integrity.
-What we do always speaks louder than what we say.
-If we lack personal integrity, we lose the respect of others.
-When we have integrity, we honor God.
-Our lives worship him.
+He didn’t want them to judge the validity of the Gospel he shared.

-The faith you have given us is the substance of what you have promised.
-It is evidence of what we haven’t seen.
-By faith, we envision your promises already fulfilled before we experience their fulfillment.
-We believe you are trustworthy so we believe what you promise is trustworthy.
-We know we shall receive what you promise because we believe.
+The faith God has given us is the substance of what He has promised.
+It is evidence of what we haven’t seen (Hebrews 11:1).
+Without faith, we cannot please God (Hebrews 1:6).
+With faith, we please God and envision His promises fulfilled.
+We believe He is trustworthy so we believe what He promises is trustworthy.